-The VST provides a 1 degree unvignetted field of view, which OmegaCAM samples with a 32-CCD, $16k \times 16k$ detector mosaic (Fig. 3) at 0.21 arcsec per pixel (0.213 for the two-lens corrector, 0.215 for the ADC configuration).
-Each CCD is of $2k \times 4k$ format and subtends $\sim 7.3' \times 14.6'$ on the sky.
+The VST provides a 1 degree unvignetted field of view, which OmegaCAM samples with a 32-CCD, 16k x 16k detector mosaic (Fig. 3) at 0.21 arcsec per pixel (0.213 for the two-lens corrector, 0.215 for the ADC configuration).
+Each CCD is of 2k x 4k format and subtends $\sim 7.3' \times 14.6'$ on the sky.
 The CCDs are thinned, blue-sensitive, 3-edge buttable CCD44-82 devices from e2v of high (but not perfect) cosmetic quality.
 Image quality is specified such that in the absence of seeing 80% of the energy from a point source should fall within a 2x2 pixel area over the full field (see example spot diagrams in Fig 4).
 The field distortion is very low, so that the image scale is virtually constant over the whole field.
 There are narrow gaps between the CCDs: the overall geometric filling factor of the array is 91.4%.

-In addition to the 32 CCDs making up the science array, OmegaCAM also contains four auxiliary CCDs around the edges of the field.
-Two of these are used for autoguiding, so that both field position
+In addition to the 32 CCDs making up the science array, OmegaCAM also contains four auxiliary

 Figure 2: Optical layout and selected light paths through the VST.
-The configuration with the two-lens corrector is shown.
+The configuration with the twolens corrector is shown.
 The bottom panel shows a zoom onto the corrector optics: the incoming light passes through two spherical lenses, a planar filter, and the spherical dewar entrance window before reaching the CCDs on the right.
 Scales are in mm.